-When we find averages is to find one number that describes a set of data (this is properly called a distribution).
+When we find averages, we end up with one number that describes a set of data (this is properly called a distribution).

-The reason we do this is so we are able to compare two distributions.
+The reason we do this is so that we are able to compare two distributions.

 How do we compare?

-To compare distributions, we need to find an average (this normally the mean) and a measure of spread (for a small data set, this is normally the range)
+To compare distributions, we need to find an average (this is normally the mean) and a measure of spread (for a small data set, this is normally the range).

 When a question comes up in the exam, you need to make a comment on the average and a comment on the range.

-Example 1: Dan can catch either the number 1 or number 2 bus to school.
-He records how many minutes late they are over the course of 10 days.
+Dan can catch either the number 1 or number 2 bus to school.
+He records how many minutes late they are over the course of 10 days:

 Number 1: 4, 2, 0, 6, 4, 8, 8, 6, 3, 9